MD5 Hash Generator

 What is the difference between MD5 and SHA-256?

-Can two different files produce the same MD5 hash?
+Can two different inputs produce the same MD5 hash?

 Formula